SandraCastroPearson/BivRec/README.md

 BivRec depends on the following system requirements:
 + Rtools for all systems.
 Download Rtools 35 from <https://cran.r-project.org/bin/windows/Rtools/>
-+ XQuartz for OSX.
-Download XQuartz from <https://www.xquartz.org/>

 Once those requirements are met you can install BivRec from github as follows: